Best 22LR Handguns For Defensive Use

 The LCP comes from a 380 ACP design that ruled the pocket pistol market.
 Ruger took the LCP, refined it into the LCP 2, and released it in both 380 and .22 LR.
 The .22 LR model is an ultra-small firearm with a 2.75-inch barrel and an overall length of 5.15 inches, and it weighs only 11.2 ounces.

 The Lite Rack moniker means the weapon is very easy to cycle.
-Even though with weak hands won’t face much difficulty with the Ruger LCP 2 .22 LR.
+Even though with weak hands you won’t face much difficulty with the Ruger LCP 2 .22 LR.
 It glides rearward so easily that it took me by surprise the first time I handled one.
 It’s also a light recoiling weapon that’s a blast to shoot.
 You also get ten rounds of .22 LR, which is quite a bit of ammo for the tiny little gun.

 The worst part about the LCP 2 is the tiny little sights.
 They are tiny nubs and are tough to use effectively.
 It’ll hit the bad guy, but where it hits them will be the question.